 Investing in all sorts comes at a cost, and precious metals investing is no different.
 One of the unique aspects of investing in precious metals, and one of the things that drive its costs, is storage.
 Coins and bars are physical assets that need to be kept safe from damage or theft.

 Companies like Lear Capital that facilitate investments in precious metals often help customers ship and store their metals.
 Lear Capital works with a depository in Delaware to store investors’ metals.
-The company charges a flat fee of $160 per year to manage customers’ precious metals IRAs.
+The charge for the first year is $260.
+After that, the annual fee is $180.

 Fees related to maintaining a precious metal IRA are tax-deductible, which may reduce the account’s effective cost.